 If a child receives bite correction via braces, they benefit from their mouth forming correctly.
 Where there were once speech problems developing, their speech can start to sound normal without lisps or other impediments.
 Facial features will appear more normal because the structure of the mouth will be maintained with orthodontic appliances.
 In a child with severe bite problems, some people can physically see parts of the jaws jutting outward.
 This makes the face look different than it should, and speech will almost certainly be compromised.

-Even if you don’t detect any dental issues with yourself or a child, there are still many advantages for bite correction and braces at an early age such as:
+Even if you don’t detect any dental issues with yourself or a child, there are still many advantages to bite correction and braces at an early age such as:

 - Observing the progress of incoming teeth